If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 - BenQ HT2150ST 1080P Short Throw Projector

 Using projectors for church services is the thing today.
 Especially so when you have a big congregation.
-The perks of using projectors offer various benefits when used in churches.
+The perks of using a church projector offer various benefits when used in churches.
 The potential of using the right projector could accelerate the worship service.
 Here are some reasons why you need a projector.

 - Wider Display – With the use of projectors, churches could display any image of any size they wish to.
 Churches could also showcase any kind of information or guidelines with the wide projector screen.
 They can easily be plugged through laptops, DVD players, and the like.